migliori/file-tree-browser/README.md

 <!--
     This is a minimal example.
     You can change anything here,
-    The File Tree Generator requires only a main wrapper with .ft-tree and .ft-explorer inside.
+    The File Tree requires only a main wrapper with .ft-tree and .ft-explorer inside.
 -->
 <div id="custom-id">